Fullscreen/generator-redux-feature/README.md

 # generator-redux-feature [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > Yeoman generator for creating redux feature folders.

 This generator generates a redux feature folder structure.
-The folder structure is similar to ducks with the main concerns split into their own files.
+The folder structure is similar to [Ducks](https://github.com/erikras/ducks-modular-redux) with the main concerns split into their own files.
 Each main concern (worth testing) has a matching spec file.
 The spec files are written to work in a Jest testing environment.

 The generated folder structure is as follows: